Robab-Abdolkhani/Health-AI-Projects/AI-governance-assistant/README.md

 - Google Colab

 ## Example Use Case
-Generating a risk checklist for an AI model predicting hospital readmissions.
+Generating a risk checklist for an AI model predicting hospital readmissions, and for cancer detection from medical images.